 A modified car requires a more attentive maintenance schedule.
 While your Stage 2 kit requires a quality air intake and exhaust to function correctly, your responsibility is to keep those components—and the entire engine—in top shape.
 Start by shortening your oil change intervals.
 Many owners of modified STIs switch to a 3,000-mile interval using a high-quality, full-synthetic oil to protect internal components from the increased stress.
 You should also check your spark plugs more frequently, as they can provide clues about your engine's health.
 Regularly inspect all your intake and exhaust connections for leaks, as even a small leak can throw off your tune and affect performance.
 This proactive approach helps you catch small issues before they become major problems.

-How to Monitor Performance
+How to Monitor Your Car's Performance

 With a tuned car, you become the first line of defense against potential issues.
 Using a device like a Cobb Accessport or dedicated gauges is crucial for keeping an eye on your engine's vitals.
 The most important parameters to watch are your Air/Fuel Ratio (AFR), Fine Knock Learn (FKL), and Feedback Knock (FBK).
 A healthy AFR under boost should be in the 11:1 range, while knock values should ideally be zero.
 Learning to read these numbers helps you understand if your car is running safely.
 After your initial tune, it's a great idea to send data logs to your tuner for review.
 Many engine tuning services will review your data to make small adjustments, ensuring everything is dialed in perfectly for your specific car and conditions.

-When to Consider a Retune
+When Should You Consider a Retune?

 Your Stage 2 tune is calibrated specifically for the parts you have installed and the fuel you use.
 It's not a one-and-done deal.
 If you make any significant changes to your setup, you'll need a retune to keep the engine operating safely and efficiently.
 Common reasons for a retune include installing a new turbo, upgrading your intercooler, or switching to a different fuel like E85.
 Even moving to a location with a major change in elevation can be enough to warrant a tune adjustment.
 If your setup becomes highly customized, you may need to move beyond an off-the-shelf map and work with a tuner on a custom e-tune tailored precisely to your vehicle's unique characteristics.